 - We will evaluate the impact of the Sports Premium funding as part of our normal self-evaluation.
 We will look at how well we use our Sport Premium to improve the quality and breadth of PE and sporting provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.

-by Naomi Gould PE and PSHE lead for Barley and Barkway First Schools Federation.
+by Tara Edwards PE and PSHE lead for Barley and Barkway First Schools Federation.

 5 Extra Years